awslabs/iot-app-kit/packages/scene-composer/README.md

 AWS_PROFILE=AppKit npm run start -w packages/scene-composer
 ```

 If you want to have an AWS Scene pull live data from your TwinMaker workspace you can add a queryJson to the storybook arguments.
-Becaues it's a JSON and not kept as part of the URL parameters the query will have to be reset if you refresh the page.
+Because it's a JSON and not kept as part of the URL parameters the query will have to be reset if you refresh the page.
 Below is an example query for a single TwinMaker property value.

 ```bash
 [